Asymptotics of Redistricting the $n\times n$ Grid: Introduction.

-Traditionally, compactness has been measured using the Polsby-Popper score, which is just an eponymous recasting of the isoperimetric inequality \cite{polsbypopper}.
-The Polsby-Popper score of a district $D$ with area $A(D)$ and perimeter $P(D)$ is computed as This is a ratio between 0 and 1, with 1 being achieved by the circle.
-In this paper, we instead use the \emph{cut score} of a districting plan.
-Let $\cut(P)$, the cut score of a partition $P$, denote the number of edges $\{u,v\}$ such that $u$ is in one district and $v$ is in another.
-Then $\cut(P)$ is a discrete measure of the compactness of a redistricting plan; a high cut score indicates elongated boundaries between districts.
+Traditionally, compactness has been measured using the Polsby--Popper score, which is just an eponymous recasting of the isoperimetric inequality \cite{polsbypopper}.
+The Polsby--Popper score of a district $D$ with area $A(D)$ and perimeter $P(D)$ is defined as This is a ratio between 0 and 1, with 1 being achieved by the circle.
+Notably, the Polsby--Popper score is for a single district.
+Rather than take some summary statistic over the set of districts in a plan, we instead use the \emph{cut score}, which is a plan-wide score, as explained in \cite{compactness_explainer}.\footnote{A review of the history of cut scores and cut sets can be found in Section 5.4 of \cite{duchin2023discrete}.
+This is also related to the Cheeger constant, which plays an important role in spectral graph theory.} Let $\cut(P)$, the cut score of a partition $P$, denote the number of edges $\{u,v\}$ such that $u$ is in one district and $v$ is in another.
+Then $\cut(P)$ is a discrete measure of the compactness of a redistricting plan; a higher cut score indicates elongated boundaries between districts.
 For an example of this computation, refer back to Figure \ref{fig:dual_graph}.
-For a lively discussion of compactness in the context of redistricting, see \cite{duchin2023discrete}.

-In this paper, we will give asymptotic bounds on the rate of growth of $|\cP_n|$, showing that it grows exponentially in $n^2$.
+We will give asymptotic bounds on the rate of growth of $|\cP_n|$: a lower bound of roughly $1.41^{n^2}$ and an upper bound of roughly $3.21^{n^2}$.
+We compare our upper and lower bounds to the known values in Figure \ref{fig:log plot}.
+Our proofs are elementary and nearly self-contained.
 We will then use our lower bound to prove that most redistricting plans are not compact.
 In other words, a randomly selected districting plan will have a high cut score, thus giving rigor to the observation that uniform sampling only produces non-compact districts.

-\section{Asymptotic Growth of $|\cP_n|$}
+\section{Asymptotic Growth of $|\cP_n|$.}

-In discussing the asymptotics of $|\cP_n|$ we will make use of the symbols given in Table \ref{tab:asymptotic notation}.
+In discussing the asymptotics of $|\cP_n|$, we will make use of the relations given in Table \ref{tab:asymptotic notation}.